jrandj/aws-security-specialty/README.md

     * Separation of duties is a design principle where more than one person’s approval is required to conclude a critical task, and it is an important part of the AWS Well-Architected Framework.

     * As an example to show what is possible, an operator may require an approval for a shell session to an EC2 instance.
 An approval from AWS Systems Manager Change Manager is required and triggers an Automation runbook.
 This runbook adds a tag to the operator's IAM principal that allows it to start a shell in the specified targets and sends an SNS notification to the approver.
-By default, the operator needs to start the session within 10 mintues (although the period is configurable).
+By default, the operator needs to start the session within 10 minutes (although the period is configurable).
 After 10 minutes the tag is removed.

 ### Troubleshoot an authorization and authentication system to access AWS resources.

 1. Investigate a user’s inability to access S3 bucket contents.

+    * The following should be confirmed:
+        * That the bucket policy is applied to the bucket as a permission.
+        * That no overriding deny is occuring for the IAM policy.
+        * That the policy allows access to all objects in the bucket by using the wildcard (e.g. `bucketname/*`).
+        * That if the files have been uploaded by another AWS account then the account owner has provided a grant for your account to access the objects.
+        * That KMS permissions are available if the bucket is encrypted.

 1. Investigate a user’s inability to switch roles to a different account.

-    * For cross account access to S3:
+    * To use the AssumeRole API call with multiple accounts or cross-accounts, you must have a trust policy to grant permission to assume roles.
+As an example, user Bob_Account is required to assume a role Alice in Account_Alice.

-        * The IAM policy in the external account needs to allow the user to call STS:AssumeRole.
+    * The IAM policy for Bob_Account:
+        ```JSON
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Sid": "PermissionToAssumeAlice",
+                    "Effect": "Allow",
+                    "Action": "sts:AssumeRole",
+                    "Resource": "arn:aws:iam::Account_Alice:role/Alice"
+                }
+            ]
+        }
+    ```

-        * The IAM policy in the trusting account needs to allow the action.
+    * The IAM policy for Alice_Account:
+        ```JSON
+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Effect": "Allow",
+                    "Principal": {
+                        "AWS": "arn:aws:iam::ACCOUNT_Bob:user/Bob"
+                    },
+                    "Action": "sts:AssumeRole"
+                }
+            ]
+        }
+    ```

-    * For cross account access to KMS:
+    * A similar concept applies for a Key Policy if requesting cross account access to KMS.

-        * The Key Policy must allow access to the external account as well as the IAM policy in the local account.
+    * Note that if Account_Bob is part of an AWS Organizations, there might be a service control policy (SCP) restricting AssumeRole access with Account_Bob or Account_Alice.

+    * Note that if you're using role chaining (when you use a role to assume a second role), you might be using IAM credentials from a previous session.

 1. Investigate an Amazon EC2 instance’s inability to access a given AWS resource.